gamesbook/pyprototypr/docs/additional_concepts.rst

 -  `Lists`_
 -  `Errors`_

 Names and Naming
 ================
+`↑ <pageIndex_>`_

-Naming of things is supposed to be one of the harder aspects of programming.
+Naming of things is supposed to be one of the harder aspects of programming!

 If you work with the built-in commands and and their properties, the set of names to use is already chosen for you.
 However, if you want to start using some additional options, such as giving `Assigned names`_ to reuse items in multiple places, then you need to be aware of the wider set of so-called “reserved” names that are available as part of Python.

 ..
 WARNING::
    If your assigned name is the same as a reserved name, then you’ll